piko-framework/piko-framework.github.io/docs/application.md

 ## Entry script

 Entry script is the first step to bootstrap application.
 It generally named `index.php` and stored in the web accessible directory.
-This is an example of basic bootstraping :
+This is an example of basic bootstrapping :

 ```php
 use piko\Application;